 “I can’t believe you all fell for that!
 You really are all completely pathetic!”
-Blaze laughed manically as Ray and the others stared at him in shock.
+Blaze laughed maniacally as Ray and the others stared at him in shock.

 “Who are you?
-What have you don’t with Dorjan?!”
+What have you done with Dorjan?!”
 Cormac bellowed.

 “Oh, it was easy.
-Just like that Light Elemental, his life was worthless; I had no trouble snuffing it out.”
-Blaze replied.
+His life was worthless, so I had no trouble snuffing it out,” Blaze replied.
 “It was all me from the very beginning.”

 “You’re horrible!”
 Pennie screamed.
 “How could you do such a thing?”

-Blaze fell to one knee gasped in pain.
-Cormac stormed up to Blaze and place his sword at his head.
+Blaze suddenly fell to one knee, gasping in pain.
+Cormac stormed up to Blaze and pointed the blade of his sword towards his head.

 “What?”
 Cormac growled.